gume1311/Introtoalgoritm/README.md

 # Introtoalgoritm
-classreport

-##concepts and characteristics of algorithms
+concepts and characteristics of algorithms texto normal
-texto normal
  Algorithm is a step-by-step procedure, which defines a set of instructions to be executed in a certain order to get the desired output.